vilnytskyy/cs-ed-cohort-3-summer-2022/README.md

   - real-time chat during live sessions ( __Use instead of zoomchat!__ )
   - asynchronous communication between sessions

-## Setting up your summer work repositoryd
+## Setting up your summer work repository

 You can follow this video to set up your summer work repository: https://www.youtube.com/watch?v=UsabLRAQWxw